bravoPan/blog2.0/README.md

   - I'll work in a tech company in bay area as my first full time job.
   - I'll be more ambious to become an expert in my field.

 There was a few blog posts I got lost from my MBP15@2015 system reinstallment.
 Also I won't use this blog to write article, the main portal I'll be is on my [mirror](https://mirror.xyz/0x6419d00a7d2d3cBF54987edCa0B535625E23b6dE).
+One technology comes to an end, but another comes in.
 So goodbye my blog app!